NDLEA Arrests Wanted Drug Baron, Recovers Hard Currency

 The commands and formations of the Agency across the country continued their War Against Drug Abuse (WADA) sensitization activities in schools, worship centres, work places and communities among others in the past week.

 Meanwhile, the Chairman/Chief Executive Officer of NDLEA, Brig.
-Gen. Buba Marwa (rtd), while commending the officers and men of the SOU, Osun, Lagos, Edo, Ogun, Taraba, Adamawa, Nasarawa and Kwara commands for the arrests and seizures, enjoined them and their colleagues across the country to continue with the ongoing balanced approach to the drug control efforts of the agency.
+Gen. Buba Marwa while commending the officers and men of the SOU, Osun, Lagos, Edo, Ogun, Taraba, Adamawa, Nasarawa, and Kwara commands for the arrests, and seizures, (rtd) enjoined them and their colleagues across the country to continue with the ongoing balanced approach to the drug control efforts of the agency.